2020PB/police-brutality/reports/Washington.md

 ### Police tackle protesters in street | August 13th

 Police approach protesters standing in the street.
 A scuffle begins and protesters are shoved.
 One is thrown to the ground and arrested.
 One officer appears to injure himself shoving protesters.
+Officers appeared to be a combination of SPD and private security.

 tags: protester, shove, push, baton, arrest